The Nanotechnicum houses several instrument suites for particle characterization, thermal, and optical analysis.

 Characterizes the porosity of samples by mercury intrusion (i.e., relating the pressure needed to intrude mercury into the pores to pore size).
 Can provide information about the pore size distribution, pore volume, pore surface area, pore diameter, and sample density.
 Includes both low pressure and high pressure measurements ideal for pore sizes 0.003 µm – 500 µm.

-Thermal Characterization Suite
+Thermal and Mechanical Characterization Suite

 TA Instruments Discovery DSC (Differential Scanning Calorimeter)